-ABC Board of Ri EALTORS®, Inc.
+of REALTORS®, Inc.

 Board or State Association

 123 Elm Street Anywhere Any State 00000

 Address City State Zip

-Decision of Ethics of the Professional Sta •
+hics Hearing Panel I Standards Committee

+Filed January 1 ,20 19

-Dayson C Dra LTOR® A
+Buyer C Rea LTOR® A

-Buyer C Complainant(s) ondent(s)
+Complainant(s) ondent(s)

-el finds the following facts in sup ling the alleged violation of the Code
+Findings of fact: The hearing panel finds the following facts i of Ethics. n support of its conclusion regard ding the alleged violation of the Code

-this check in his personal savings ac count and presented the offer to a EALTOR® A return his deposit.
-R Seller B. Seller B rejected the EALTOR® A was unable to re- r to purchase.
-REALTOR® A deposited e offer, and Buyer C was unwilling to turn the deposit as requested because
+REALTOR® A obtained a check for earnest money deposit from this check in his personal savings account and presented the offer a higher price and requested REALTOR® A return his deposition wife, unbeknownst to him, had made a substantial withdraw er to Seller B. Seller B rejected the sit.
+REALTOR® A was unable to re ne offer, and Buyer C was unwilling to

-Conclusions of the hearing panels of Article 8 of the Code of Ethics fo d case, find REALTOR® A in violation nt separate from his personal funds.
+Conclusions of the hearing panel: We, the members of the l of Article 8 of the Code of Ethics for having failed to put Buyer 2

-Prior violations, if any: Not applic eable.
+Prior violations, if any: Not applicable.

-Recommendation for disciplinary That REALTOR® A be fined \$10,000 a • ard of Directors the following action: as a violation of the public trust.
+Recommendation for disciplinary action, if any, if violation for that REALTOR® A be fined \$10,000 and that the directors refer to

-Rationale for discipline, if any, if a Code, this violation is considered ve iolations): Although this is the respondent's first violation of the
+Rationale for discipline, if any, if violation found (e.g., previous, this violation is considered very serious. ous violations): Although this is the respondent's first violation of the

-Consequences for noncompliance decision, Realtor® A will be expell rom transmittal of the directors' final
+Consequences for noncompliance with discipline: If the fine decision, REALTOR® A will be expelled from board membership

-The decision, findings of fact, and following members whose signature · . cs Hearing Panel comprised of the ,2017
+The decision, findings of fact, and recommendation(s) precede following members whose signatures are affixed below.
+The heat · ·

-Type/Print , Chairperson Тур , Member
+, Chairperson , Member

+Type/Print Тур pe/Print

-Signature Sig nature
+Signature Sig gnature

-, Member , Member
+., Member , Member

-Type/Print e/Print
+Type/Print Тур pe/Print

-Signature nature

-Signature Sig nature
+Signature Sig gnature

-Type/Print , Member
+, Member

+Type/Print

 Signature

-(Revised 11/15)

 Form #E-12 Board or State As sociation Address City State Zip Actio n of the Board of Dire ctors (Ethics He aring) For use by the Board of Directors if n o appeal has been filed to the e Hearing Panel's deci ision: The decision of the Hearing Panel in t he matter of v s.
-The decision of the Hearing Panel in t Comp plainant Respon ndent dated, 20 was considered by the Directors. (copy attached), came before the Board of Directors on , 20, and The decision of the Hearing Panel and it one): ts recommendation for disciplin nary action, if any, in th e above-referenced ca ase is hereby (check adopted verbatim adopted, bu ut the recommendation for discipline is mod ified as follows: remanded to the Hearing Panel for further consideration of the dis cipline recommended remanded to the Professional Stand deficiency(ies) ards Committee for a new hear ring by a different Hear ing Panel based on po erceived procedural reversed and the complaint is dismi issed because the findings of fa ect do not support a pos sible violation of the Code of Ethics Reason(s) for rejection/Directors' conce erns with Hearing Panel's decis sion and/or recommend ation(s): The action of the Board of Directors w as adopted on , 20 , by resolution.
+The decision of the Hearing Panel in t Comp plainant Respon ndent dated, 20 was considered by the Directors. (copy attached), came before the Board of Directors on , 20, and The decision of the Hearing Panel and it one): ts recommendation for disciplin nary action, if any, in th e above-referenced ca ase is hereby (check adopted verbatim adopted, bu ut the recommendation for discipline is mod ified as follows: Tremanded to the Hearing Panel for further consideration of the dis cipline recommended remanded to the Professional Stand deficiency(ies) ards Committee for a new hear ring by a different Hear ing Panel based on po erceived procedural reversed and the complaint is dismi issed because the findings of fa ect do not support a pos sible violation of the Code of Ethics Reason(s) for rejection/Directors' conce erns with Hearing Panel's decis sion and/or recommend ation(s): The action of the Board of Directors w as adopted on , 20 , by resolution.
 For the Board of Directors: m a. , Professional Stand lards Administrator Type/Print 9 Signature